-We are excited to announce that the Sustainability Challenge Grant Program will be back for a fourth year (2017-2018). $200,000 will be available thanks to program sponsors, and a call for proposals will be sent out to the campus community in early August 2017.
-Proposals will be due in mid October with award notifications by December 1, 2017, and funding available on January 1, 2018.
-The 2016 call for proposals can be used for reference, however some minor revisions are expected.
+We are excited to announce that the Sustainability Challenge Grant Program is back for a fourth year. $200,000 is available thanks to program sponsors, and the call for proposals opens on August 29, 2017.
+Proposals will be due by October 15, with award notifications by December 1, 2017, and funding available on January 1, 2018.

 The Sustainability Challenge Grant program is designed to engage multidisciplinary teams from the University community in the creation and implementation of ideas that will promote sustainability by simultaneously advancing economic vitality, ecological integrity and social equity.
 In the first three years of the program 20 projects have been awarded a total of $500,000 to pursue transformational, sustainability-driven projects on our campus and beyond.
 Learn more about these projects below.

 The program is a collaborative effort of the President’s Sustainability Advisory Committee, The Tracy Farmer Institute for Sustainability and the Environment and the Office of Sustainability.

 Funding support for the program provided by the Executive Vice President for Finance and Administration, the Provost, the Vice President for Research and the Student Sustainability Council.